SteveHartzog/team-essentials/CONTRIBUTING.md

 If you have an idea for a new feature or a suggestion how to improve an existing feature, let me know!

-1. Open a [new issue](https://github.com/SteveHartzog/team-essentials/issues/new) to describe your request
-2. Add a link to the issue on the Feature Requests [wiki page](https://github.com/SteveHartzog/team-essentials/wiki/Feature-Requests)
+Add your idea to the [Community Suggestions](https://github.com/SteveHartzog/team-essentials/wiki/Backlog) on the backlog.

 ## Pull Requests